Anthony-eng21/Anthony-eng21/README.md

    - GitHub Repository: [Repository Link REST API](https://github.com/Anthony-eng21/MERN-PROJ-REST-API)

 2. 🤖Haileys Bot🤖
    - Description: Chat Bot made and named after Hailey 🎉.
-Personally I used to use it all the time.
+Personally used to use it all the time.
 Used an old ChatGPT rest endpoint and free OpenAI dev account for an API key.
    - Technologies Used: React Native, OpenAI's ChatGPT API, and Expo
    - Deployment Site: [Haileys-Bot](https://expo.dev/@awoodworth554/haileys-bot)